codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 ## Prerequisites

-In order to download necessary tools, and install nodecg-io using the cli you need network access.
+In order to download necessary tools and to install nodecg-io using the cli you need network access.

 ### Required Applications